Marslanali/cpp-learning-fom-demonstration/README.md

 # cpp_learning_from_demonstration
 In Progress!!!!

-C++ Implementation of learning from demonstration/Imitation Learning.
+c++ implementation of learning from demonstration/Imitation Learning.

 This project was buit using CLion with Cmake.
 You also need lastest version of Armadillo C++ and LAPACK.